 Total Productive Maintenance (TPM)

-Total Productive Maintenance (TPM) is a holistic approach that operates with the idea that rather than just the maintenance team, everyone in a facility should participate in maintenance.
+Total Productive Maintenance (TPM) is a holistic approach that operates with the idea that everyone in a facility should participate in maintenance rather than just the maintenance team.
 This approach utilizes the knowledge and skills of all employees, into the everyday performance of a facility.

-This approach strives to achieve perfect production including no breakdowns, no small stops or slow running, no defects, and no accidents.
+This approach strives to achieve perfect production, including no breakdowns, small stops or slow running, defects, or accidents.

 Among the listed above maintenance strategies, Total Productive Maintenance (TPM) seems to be the optimal maintenance strategy.
 However, depending on industry sectors, asset value, budget, personnel skill sets, and company culture, maintenance strategies are different between organizations.